 Still, different types of bonds carry different risk levels.
-Bond investors are looking for predictable outcomes, but some are willing to take on higher risk to get a better return.
-Investors constantly compare the risk of bonds versus reward offered by interest rates.
+Bond investors are looking for predictable outcomes, but some are willing to take on a higher risk to get a better return.
+Investors constantly compare the risk of bonds versus the reward offered by interest rates.
 The highest-risk bonds, like junk bonds and emerging market bonds, also have the highest return.
 Bonds with medium risk and return include most corporate bonds.
 The safest bonds include most municipal bonds and U.S. government Treasury notes.

 All these bonds compete with mortgages for investors.
 But Treasurys have the biggest impact on mortgage interest rates.
 If Treasury rates are too low, other bonds look like better investments.
 If Treasury rates rise, other bonds must also increase their rates to attract investors.

 Treasury Bonds Drive Mortgage Rates

 As interest rates on U.S. Treasury notes rise, it means banks can raise the interest rates on new mortgages.
 Homebuyers will have to pay more each month for the same loan.
 It gives them less to spend on the price of the home.
 Usually, when interest rates rise, housing prices eventually fall.

 Treasurys Only Affect Fixed-Rate Mortgages

 Treasury yields only affect fixed-rate mortgages.
 The 10-year note affects 15-year conventional loans while the 30-year bond affects 30-year loans.
 When Treasury rates rise, so do rates on these mortgages.
 Banks know they can raise rates once their primary competitors do.

 The Federal Reserve affects short-term and adjustable-rate mortgages.
 The Fed sets a target for the fed funds rate—the rate banks charge each other for overnight loans needed to maintain their reserve requirement.
 This, in turn, affects the following: